MEET THE COMMISSIONERS

 Appointed to three-year terms by the Burlington County Board of Chosen Freeholders, Commissioners are responsible for general oversight of the Burlington County Bridge Commission.
 In addition to attending and preparing for Commission meetings, Commissioners are involved in decision-making as it relates to governance of the agency.
 Specifically, their duties include oversight over all senior management of the Commission, general oversight over the implementation of appropriate management and financial controls, and maintaining procurement policies and procedures consistent with governing law.
 The Commission’s Executive Director, responsible for the day-to-day management of Commission business, reports directly to and is accountable to the Commissioners.

-Matthew Riggins serves as the Strategy Director for Riggins, Inc., a mid-market energy and transportation business in South Jersey.
-The fourth generation of his family’s business, Matthew leads the development and implementation of the company’s strategic initiatives related to technology, logistics, real estate, marketing and business development.
-Matthew previously worked as a management consultant for Booz Allen Hamilton with expertise in change management and strategy.
-He advised clients such as the Department of Commerce, National Science Foundation, the Federal Reserve Bank of New York, and the U.S. Department of Homeland Security.
+Matthew Riggins serves as the Executive Vice President & CFO for Riggins, Inc., a mid-market energy and transportation business in South Jersey.
+Matthew previously worked as a management consultant for Booz Allen Hamilton, where he advised clients such as the Department of Commerce, National Science Foundation, the Federal Reserve Bank of New York, and the U.S. Department of Homeland Security, and was involved in the implementation of the American Recovery and Reinvestment Act after the Great Recession in 2009.
 Prior to Booz Allen, Matthew served as Legislative Assistant and Deputy Communications Director for Congressman Robert Andrews in Washington, D.C.
 Matthew received his MBA from Georgetown University and his undergraduate degree from Bucknell University, and also holds an executive certification in Change Management from Georgetown University.
 Matthew has published research related to clean technology commercialization and the establishment of multi-sector partnerships.
-Matthew serves on the board of Orchard Friends School in Riverton NJ, a private school for children with language and learning difficulties, and is the Trustee and Chairman of the Finance Council of Christ Our Light Catholic Church in Cherry Hill, NJ.
-He is a Board Member of the Camden County Workforce Development Board and serves as a Trustee of the Fuel Merchants Association of New Jersey.
-Matthew is an Eagle Scout and resides in Moorestown NJ with his wife and two children.
+Matthew serves as a Board member of the Camden County Workforce Development Board, and Orchard Friends School in Riverton NJ, a private special education school.
+He is also the Trustee and Chairman of the Finance Council of Christ Our Light Catholic Church in Cherry Hill.
+Matthew is an Eagle Scout and resides in Moorestown with his wife and two children.

 John B. Comegno II